Alluxio/alluxio/docs/Fault-Tolerant-Tachyon-Cluster.md

 * [ZooKeeper](Fault-Tolerant-Tachyon-Cluster#zookeeper)
 * A shared reliable under filesystem on which to place the journal

-Currently [HDFS](Fault-Tolerant-Tachyon-Cluster#hdfs) or S3 can be used as under filesystem layers.
+Currently [HDFS](Fault-Tolerant-Tachyon-Cluster#hdfs), Amazon S3, or GlusterFS can be used as under filesystem layers.
 Also, please see [Configuration Settings](Configuration-Settings.html) for a more succinct description of all the configuration options Tachyon has.

 ## HDFS